The Most Important Role Of Pigments In Photosynthesis Is To

 • Temperature: Temperature can affect the rate of photosynthesis.
 High temperatures can damage photosynthetic pigments and proteins.

 • Nutrient Availability: Nutrient deficiencies can affect the synthesis of photosynthetic pigments.
-For example, nitrogen deficiency can lead to a decrease in chlorophyll levels.
+Take this: nitrogen deficiency can lead to a decrease in chlorophyll levels.

 • Water Stress: Water stress can reduce the rate of photosynthesis by limiting the availability of carbon dioxide and by damaging photosynthetic pigments.